diath/ipc/README.md

 License
 =======

 This project is released under the MIT license.
-You can find the terms of the [license file]](LICENSE.md).
+You can find the details in the [license file](LICENSE.md).